navi-04/Issue-change-log/issue-change-log-cui/documentation/README.md

 ## ✨ Thank You!

-Thank you for using Issue Change Log and reading our documentation.
+Thank you for using Advanced Work Item log and reading our documentation.
 We hope you find it helpful and comprehensive.

 **Questions?
 Feedback?
 Contributions?**
 See [Support and Contact Information](./07-support-contact.md)